 Second Stop: Have Lunch at the Three Broomsticks

-Similar to the Leaky Cauldron in Diagon Alley, the Three Broomsticks does not accept reservations, and will instead use mobile ordering.
+Like the Leaky Cauldron, the Three Broomsticks doesn't accept reservations, instead using mobile ordering.
 The menu is also traditional British food with some American dishes like rotisserie chicken and sparerib platters.
 Popular items include the Fish and Chips, which I had and were good, and the Shepherd's Pie.
 They also offer The Great Feast for four, with multiple sides and entries.

 Overall, the food is alright, but the restaurant's décor and ambiance can’t be beaten, especially with indoor and outdoor seating.
 Inside, the pub and inn is a complete immersion into the Wizarding World, with high vaulted ceilings, a wall of antlers, and endless staircases above you.
 Fans might notice that the restaurant looks identical to the Three Broomsticks seen in Harry Potter and The Half-Blood Prince, and that’s because they are.
 The same plans used for the park were then used for the movie.

 Hogsmeade doesn’t have as many shops as Diagon Alley, but there are still a couple that we skipped over yesterday that you might want to visit.